The Arts - Music

 Students who are not directly involved in the singing part of the Festival can still be involved by auditioning for the drama troupe, choral compere or program compere roles.

 Another opportunity for involvement in the Schools' Festival of Music is as a member of the Orchestra.
 Instrumentalists have the opportunity to audition for a place in the orchestra.
-For more information contact Mrs Huddleston or the school office.
+For more information contact the school office.

 Coordinator: Sue Legierski

 In 2006 the school took on the task of providing a quality instrumental music program to its student community.
-In 2010 we have over 60 students learning a musical instrument.
+By 2010 we had over 60 students learning a musical instrument.

 Instruments currently offered are:

 Students who are achieving a high standard in their chosen instrument may be recommended by their instrumental teacher to audition for a position in the school band and/or as a front of curtain act at the school's Annual Concert.
 Each year the instrumental program students showcase what they have achieved at a music evening for their parents and friends in Term 4.
 For further information about starting an instrument please see Sue at the school's front office or click on this link.
 Application Permission

 Other Ways Students Can Be Involved In The Arts Programs